stuyam/align.css/README.md

-# center.css
+# align.css

-Trying to find a nice way of having css helpers for centering on the web.
+Trying to find a nice way of having css helpers for centering and aligning on the web.
 Centering has always been hard, it has gotten a lot easier with things like flex-box, but how can we make it dead simple with helper classes?